 AVERAGE DEATHS OVER THE LAST 14 DAYS

-Vaccination began in Madeira in December 2020 and is being rolled out to groups in order of priority.
-The region’s goal is to vaccinate 10% of the population by March 2021 and 60 to 70% by the end of the year.
+In Madeira vaccination began in December 2020, and groups were organised in order of priority to receive them.
+The region’s aim was to vaccinate 10% of the population by March 2021.
+However by this date 24% of the population has already been vaccinated.

 TRAVELLING TO MADEIRA AND PORTO SANTO